 This place is a good treat if you’re a fan of dinosaur movies and books because it also gives you a better understanding of how terrifying these giant lizards are if you get a close encounter with them the way that is projected in the movies.
 It’s amazing how these were sculptured and painted so artistically that their scales looked like the large monitor lizard we’ve seen in Palawan.
 These dinosaur statues would really make you feel like an insect in front of a lizard.
 They’re so realistic, that the dancing mascot dinosaur made our son cry while all of us were laughing.

-According to a morning show which featured Dinosaurs Island, some of the dinosaur statues were imported from China and some were made here in the Philippines.
+According to a morning show that featured Dinosaurs Island, some of the dinosaur statues were imported from China and some were made here in the Philippines.
 These are made out of plastic and their sharp-looking teeth are made out of rubber which is safe for children to touch.
-You can even ride some of them in the theme park’s entrance.
+You can even ride some of them at the theme park’s entrance.